moveaxlab/redux-sigma/example/README.md

 There are two implementations in this folder:

-- a "light" TypeScript implementation, that does not relay too heavily on generics
+- a "light" TypeScript implementation, that does not rely too heavily on generics
 - a full TypeScript implementation, that adds a lot of types annotation

 The example shows the following features of `redux-sigma`: